Iran University of Medical Sciences • Journals

 - Explain how conflicting reviews were weighed in your decision letter.

-- Use “reject & resubmit as new” only when scientifically justified, not to reset timelines.
+- Use reject and resubmit only when scientifically justified.

-- Avoid requesting unnecessary rounds of revision once key issues are resolved.
+- Avoid unnecessary rounds of revision once key issues are resolved.

 Managing ethics & research integrity cases